chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 ### `onShowResult(passed: boolean): void`
-This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question` and only be called if activated in runtime question settings.
+This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question` and will only be called if activated in the runtime question settings.
-Tells the embedded asset to show the result, e.g. mark answers as correct, partial-correct and wrong with `feedbackPositiveColor`, `feedbackPartialPositiveColor` and `feedbackNegativeColor`.
+Tells the embedded asset to show the result, e.g. mark answers as correct, partially correct and incorrect with `feedbackPositiveColor`, `feedbackPartialPositiveColor` and `feedbackNegativeColor`.

 Example:
 ```TypeScript